openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 each of the supported frameworks.
 To see the operations supported by your framework, refer to [Supported Framework Operations](../MO_DG/prepare_model/Supported_Frameworks_Layers.md).

-Custom operations, that is those not included in the list, are not recognized by Model Optimizer out-of-the-box.
+Custom operations, that is those not included in the list, are not recognized by OpenVINO™ out-of-the-box.
 Therefore, creating Intermediate Representation (IR) for a model using them requires additional steps.
 This guide illustrates the workflow for running inference on topologies featuring custom operations, allowing you to plug in your own implementation for existing or completely new operations.

-If your model contains operations not normally supported by OpenVINO™, the OpenVINO™ Extensibility API lets you add support for those custom operations in a library containing custom operation and use one implementation for Model Optimizer and OpenVINO™ Runtime.
+If your model contains operations not normally supported by OpenVINO™, the OpenVINO™ Extensibility API lets you add support for those custom operations and use one implementation for Model Optimizer and OpenVINO™ Runtime.

 There are two steps to support inference of a model with custom operation(s):
 1. Add support for a [custom operation in the Model Optimizer](../MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md) so